Skip to main content

 });

-After that we must initialize universal router with own routes and options in setup phase of creation widget where structure for routes and options are defined from universal-router and returns type from route.action method is defined by Merkur router plugin.
+After that we must initialize universal router with own routes and options in setup phase of creation widget where structure for routes and options are defined from universal-router.
+The options are extended by Merkur with optional settings protocol and host for generating absolute url address from link method.
+Returns type from route.action method is defined by Merkur router plugin.
 It is a object with PageView as main rendered component for defined path and controller life cycle methods (init, load, activate, deactivate, destroy) which extend load, mount, unmount methods from @merkur/plugin-component and other controller custom methods with logic for defined path.
 The mount method use under the hood widget.viewFactory method to resolving component for render.
 So we must set View in createViewFactory as route PageView.
-If you don’t have slots you can set slotFactories as empty array or set as route slots.
+If you don't have slots you can set slotFactories as empty array or set as route slots.

 // ./src/widget.js